JuliaDebug/Debugger.jl/README.md

 |:-----------------------------------------------------------------------------------------------:|
 | [![][travis-img]][travis-url]  [![][codecov-img]][codecov-url] |

-**Note**: If you are looking for the docs for the Juno IDE debugger, see [this link instead]( https://docs.junolab.org/latest/man/debugging/)
+**Note**: If you are looking for the docs for the Juno IDE debugger, see [this link instead](https://docs.junolab.org/latest/man/debugging/), and VC Code IDE also has a debugger, see e.g. [Debug Julia code with vscode-julia](https://youtu.be/Q4GFPD-j_EQ) video on it.

 ## Installation